Seoul: Architecture

 The traditional heart of Seoul is the old Joseon dynasty city, now the downtown area, where most palaces, government offices, corporate headquarters, hotels, and traditional markets are located.
 Cheonggyecheon, a stream that runs from west to east through the valley before emptying into the Han River, was for many years covered with concrete, but was recently restored by an urban revival project in 2005.
 Jongno street, meaning "Bell Street", has been a principal street and one of the earliest commercial streets of the city, on which one can find Bosingak, a pavilion containing a large bell.
-The bell signaled the different times of the day and controlled the four major gates to the city.
-North of downtown is Bukhan Mountain, and to the south is the smaller Namsan.
-Further south are the old suburbs, Yongsan District and Mapo District.
-Across the Han River are the newer and wealthier areas of Gangnam District, Seocho District and surrounding neighborhoods.

-Historical architecture

 Seoul has many historical and cultural landmarks.
 In Amsa-dong Prehistoric Settlement Site, Gangdong District, neolithic remains were excavated and accidentally discovered by a flood in 1925.

 Urban and civil planning was a key concept when Seoul was first designed to serve as a capital in the late 14th century.
-The Joseon dynasty built the "Five Grand Palaces" in Seoul – Changdeokgung, Changgyeonggung, Deoksugung, Gyeongbokgung and Gyeonghuigung – all of which are located in Jongno and Jung Districts.
+The Joseon dynasty built the "Five Grand Palaces" in Seoul—Changdeokgung, Changgyeonggung, Deoksugung, Gyeongbokgung and Gyeonghuigung—all of which are located in the Jongno and Jung Districts.
 Among them, Changdeokgung was added to the UNESCO World Heritage List in 1997 as an "outstanding example of Far Eastern palace architecture and garden design".
 The main palace, Gyeongbokgung, underwent a large-scale restoration project.
-The palaces are considered exemplary architecture of the Joseon period.
-Beside the palaces, Unhyeongung is known for being the royal residence of Regent Daewongun, the father of Emperor Gojong at the end of the Joseon Dynasty.
+UNESCO also recognizes Seoul as a "Design City."